Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark: Pipeline

-\item \textbf{Savable Logs \& Settings \& Tutorial.} We provide a unified interface for hyper-parameter settings to standardize the evaluation process and ensure reproducibility.
-These settings, along with training logs, are saved in files.
-This allows users to understand model performance changes during training and easily reproduce results based on the saved settings.
-Additionally, to facilitate ease of use for researchers, we provide a detailed tutorial that includes environment setup, dataset download, preprocessing, model training, and evaluation.
-Furthermore, an introduction to manually designed MSR models and datasets is provided to support users in personalized model design.
+\item \textbf{Savable Logs \& Settings \& Tutorial.} We offer a unified interface for hyperparameter configuration to standardize evaluation processes and ensure reproducibility.
+These configurations, along with training logs, are stored in files, enabling users to monitor performance and easily replicate results.
+To further assist researchers, especially newcomers, we provide a comprehensive tutorial covering environment setup, dataset acquisition, preprocessing, model training, and evaluation.
+Additionally, we introduce custom-designed MSR models and datasets, supporting personalized model development.

 \end{itemize}